cvnoort/haddock3/docs/CNS.md

 Error: Makefile template for compiler gfortran is not available
 ```

 Makefile headers for each supported system-compiler combination are provided in `instlib/machine/supported/` (for unsupported systems, see `instlib/machine/unsupported/`).
-If you already tried `make install`, the appropriate directory for your system (eg. `mac-intel-darwin`) will have been copied to the main `cns_solve_1.3` directory.
+If you already tried `make install`, the appropriate directory for your system (e.g. `mac-intel-darwin`) will have been copied to the main `cns_solve_1.3` directory.
-If this directory does not contain the desired file (eg. `Makefile.header.2.gfortran`), you can create one manually.
+If this directory does not contain the desired file (e.g. `Makefile.header.2.gfortran`), you can create one manually.

 For example, for `gfortran`, create a new file named `Makefile.header.6.gfortran` inside the directory containing Makefile headers for your system.
 Save the following lines in this file: